Bill Nelson: Space exploration and NASA

-In March 2010, Nelson complained that President Obama had made a mistake in canceling NASA's Constellation program.
-He argued against the $6-billion Commercial Crew Development proposed by the presidential administration and for a NASA-developed heavy-lift rocket built on Constellation's inheritance (which was later included in the 2010 NASA Authorization Act and became SLS).
-11 years later, Charles Bolden (NASA administrator in 2010) commented that Nelson's skepticism was common in Congress at the time and refused to call him an opponent of commercial crew.
+In March 2010, Nelson complained that President Obama had erred in canceling NASA's Constellation program.
+He argued against the $6 billion development of the Commercial Crew Program proposed by the Obama administration and for a NASA-developed heavy lift rocket built on Constellation's inheritance, which was later included in the NASA Authorization Act of 2010 and became SLS.
+11 years later, Charles Bolden (NASA administrator in 2010) said that Nelson's skepticism was common in Congress at the time and refused to call him an opponent of commercial crew.

 On July 7, 2011, it was reported that Nelson said Congress "starved" the space program of funding for several years, but suggested that the situation was turning around and called on the Obama administration to push for NASA funding.
-In September 2011 Nelson, together with Republican Kay Hutchison, led the push to continue the development of Constellation's Ares V SLV in the form of Space Launch System.
+In September 2011, Nelson and Senator Kay Bailey Hutchison led the push to continue the development of Constellation's Ares V SLV in the form of Space Launch System.

-In 2016, Sen. Nelson brokered a bipartisan compromise on ending import of Russian RD-180 rocket engines.
+In 2016, Nelson brokered a bipartisan compromise ending import of Russian RD-180 rocket engines.

-In 2017 and 2018, Nelson sought to prevent Jim Bridenstine, President Trump's nominee to head NASA, from being confirmed in the Senate.
-Bridenstine had no formal qualifications in science or engineering, and denied the scientific consensus on climate change.
+In 2017 and 2018, Nelson sought to prevent Jim Bridenstine, Trump's nominee to head NASA, from being confirmed in the Senate.
+Although Bridenstine had no formal qualifications in science or engineering, he refuted the scientific consensus on climate change.
 Bridenstine was ultimately confirmed.

-During his own confirmation hearing in 2021, Nelson reversed his earlier stances on the Commercial Crew Program and desirability of a NASA administrator without STEM education, and praised Bridenstine (the latter endorsed him earlier).
+During his own confirmation hearing in 2021, Nelson reversed his earlier stances on the Commercial Crew Program and desirability of a NASA administrator without STEM education, and praised Bridenstine (who had endorsed him earlier).

-In June 2021, Nelson told CNN Business' Rachel Crane about the future of U.S.-Russian cooperation in the International Space Station (ISS): "For decades, upwards now of 45 plus years [we've cooperated with] Russians in space, and I want that cooperation to continue.
+In June 2021, Nelson said of the future of U.S.-Russian cooperation in the International Space Station (ISS): "For decades, upwards now of 45 plus years [we've cooperated with] Russians in space, and I want that cooperation to continue.
 Your politics can be hitting heads on Earth, while you are cooperating" in space.

 LGBT rights

-On December 18, 2010, Nelson voted in favor of the Don't Ask, Don't Tell Repeal Act of 2010, which established a legal process for ending the policy that prevented gay and lesbian people from serving openly in the United States Armed Forces.
+On December 18, 2010, Nelson voted in favor of the Don't Ask, Don't Tell Repeal Act of 2010, which established a legal process for ending the policy that prevented gay and lesbian people from serving openly in the U.S. Armed Forces.

 On April 4, 2013, Nelson announced that he no longer opposed same-sex marriage.
 He wrote, "The civil rights and responsibilities for one must pertain to all.
 Thus, to discriminate against one class and not another is wrong for me.
 Simply put, if The Lord made homosexuals as well as heterosexuals, why should I discriminate against their civil marriage?
 I shouldn't, and I won't."